 When I run fast, I have to poop.
 It’s pretty much a given, and it’s quite maddening.
 Every PR effort I make is thwarted by a stop in a Porta-Potty, and while I’ve always made it to that blue plastic beacon of relief in time, it haunts me to think about the day I won’t.

 So, if not gluten, then what?
 I wondered.
-I thought about doing a two-week elimination diet—a medically recommended protocol where those with suspected food allergies remove an item of food from their diet for 14 days and then reintroduce it to see if they have a bad reaction.
+I thought about doing a two-week elimination diet—a medically recommended protocol where those with suspected food intolerance—be it an allergy or sensitivity—remove an item of food from their diet for 14 days and then reintroduce it to see if they have a bad reaction.
 But trying that with every single food would take months, maybe even years.
 Wouldn’t it be great if there were some sort of quick test you could take instead?

 Well, now there is—or at least there claims to be.
 Over-the-counter food-sensitivity testing kits, which measure the body’s inflammatory response to foods via a quick finger-prick blood test, are gaining popularity, especially with naturopathic doctors and wellness coaches.
 I wanted to try one for myself.